Layman806/Btreefilesystem/README.md

 # Btreefilesystem
 A filesystem implemented using B+ trees for file/directory indexing.

 This is my first attempt at creating a filesystem of any kind.
 I came up with this code in a time span of approximately 1 week, so not many features exist.
 As for what exists, it works pretty well in common scenarios.
 There might be a bug in the find_parent function, so it might crash during some key promotion in some corner case.
 Use at your own discretion.
-But two level B+ tree is ensured to work, as per preliminary testing.
+But two level B+ tree is ensured to work(max.
+339\*339 files in a two level B+ tree), as per preliminary testing.
 Feel free to contribute by sending pull requests to try and fix the issue.

 Max. file size = 4GB + 4MB + 13 * 4KB, due to implementing direct, single indirect and double indirect blocks in 4KB bs.
 0th index element in the inode points to a stat file containing metadata on the file/directory and what kind of item this is: file or a folder.
 Stat files are not visible in the userspace.